 RRP: $17, Our Price: $15, You Save $2 (12%).

 Sterisol Germicide is the perfect cleaner and conditioner for Scuba Regulator and Snorkel mouthpieces!
 Sterisol is completely safe and, when used as directed, will clean and deodorise mouthpieces, including removing mould and fungus.

 After every day of diving, you should soak the regulator and its accessories in clean, fresh water while attached to a dive cylinder with the air turned on.
-We never let our scuba diving regulators go near water unless pressurised.
+Never let your scuba diving regulators go near water unless pressurised.

-Soaking in warm water (say, in your hotel room bathtub while you are gone to dinner) is even better still.
+Soaking in warm water is even better still.
 And “swishing” the regulator in its fresh water bath before removing it and hanging it to dry.
 This helps rinse away grit and sand, and helps remove salt that can otherwise crystallise and impair regulator function.

 As you add accessories, such as air integrated dive computers, to your regulator, you'll also want to inspect the O-rings and replace anything that looks cracked, chewed up or obviously worn.
 If you ask us to install any accessories, we'll check for worn components such as this on opened components as a matter of course.